elisagzhang/Assignment1/README.md

 ## Error Prevention
 - cannot check for correct document upload, it is possible to upload a completely unrelated image/document (2)

 ## Recognition Rather than Recall
-- provides
+- adding real time suggestions to the search bar would aid in helping students find answers easier (1)

 ## Flexibility and efficiency of use
+- the page provides a lot of information, but not everyone needs all this information. it would be better if the page was more user friendly to people who don't want to see a lot, or don't know how to navigate through the dense amount of information (2)

 ## Aesthetic and Minimalist Design
 - each page has a lot of block text that is very close together, makes the page very busy and confusing, would be better if there was less text or if there was more space between the text (2)